-Brazilian cities are connected to a number of worldwide airports and most flights arrive into Sao Paulo or Rio de Janeiro.
+Brazilian cities are connected to a number of worldwide airports and most international flights arrive into Sao Paulo or Rio de Janeiro.
 You can also cross the border by land from countries like Argentina or there are also cruises and boat trips which stop off at ports in the country.
 Most Nationalities do not need to apply for a tourist visa in advance of arrival and you can stay for up to 90 days.

 Brazil has a warm climate almost all year round, even in winter - July to September, the temperature is usually around 10-20 degrees.
 During summer - December to January you can expect the temperature to be well in the 30's.
 The North of the country is a lot warmer than the South and the weather can be unpredictable in places like Sao Paulo.
 There is no best time to visit this country, every month offers a different experience